-Amends the title of chapter 455 to "naturopathic medicine" and amends references therein; defines "naturopathic medicine"; changes the name of the board of examiners in naturopathy to the board of naturopathic medicine and authorizes the board to make rules; authorizes naturopathic physicians to obtain Federal Drug Enforcement Administration registration; authorizes temporary license to licensed out-of-state naturopathic physicians in a declared public health emergency.
-(SD2)
+Amends the title of the chapter regulating naturopathy to "naturopathic medicine"; defines "naturopathic medicine"; authorizes naturopathic physicians to administer parenteral therapy; authorizes naturopathic physicians to obtain Federal Drug Enforcement Administration registration; authorizes temporary license to licensed out-of-state naturopathic physicians in a declared public health emergency.

 TWENTY-FIFTH LEGISLATURE, 2009

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 Chapter 455, Hawaii Revised Statutes, is amended by adding four new sections to be appropriately designated and to read as follows:

 "§455‑ Parenteral therapy. (a) A naturopathic physician may use parenteral therapy that is consistent with the common practice of naturopathic medicine; provided that the naturopathic physician administering the parenteral therapy shall:

 (1) Submit to the board evidence of training in parenteral therapy that is acceptable to the board; and

 (2) Have received board approval to administer parenteral therapy, prior to the administration of the parenteral therapy.

 (b) The board shall require parenteral training to include, at a minimum:

 (1) At least sixteen hours of instruction from an approved school, pursuant to this section, or training course approved by the board, equivalent to that offered by an approved school.
 An approved training course shall have been taught by a validly licensed doctor of naturopathy, doctor of medicine, or doctor of osteopathy.
 The board may require further qualifications for an instructor;